10 Incredible Spanish-language Books for Teens (and Teens at Heart)

 This novel follows famed boy wizard Harry Potter as he begins his studies at a wizarding school.

-This well-known series is likely familiar even to those who have not read it.
-Additionally, it uses a fair amount of magic-related vocabulary that is specific to the series.
-Therefore, while some of the language may be too advanced for beginning Spanish students, it is a good option for anyone looking to test the waters of reading teen books in Spanish.
+It uses a fair amount of magic-related vocabulary that is specific to the series.
+But while some of the language may be too advanced for beginners, it’s still a good option for testing the waters of reading teen books in Spanish.

 It follows a teenager who travels to Ecuador and wants to participate in a photography contest.